 September marks the start of two very big events in our household: back to school and football season.
 That means breaking out brand new calendars and filling them with school schedules, extra curricular activities, work schedules and, of course, our favourite football team's game schedule.
 The reality is there are going to be several weeknights over the next four months where we will be running from school to some activity and back home just in time for kickoff.
 Seems like a perfect excuse for nachos!

 Nachos for dinner is not something new in our house, but I definitely had some mom-guilt over whether they really constitute a healthy meal.
-But with a few adjustments, at the end of the day these Thai nachos with crispy pork simply become a deconstructed wrap, overflowing with protein, vegetables and flavour.
+But with a few adjustments, at the end of the day these quick and easy Thai nachos with crispy pork simply become a deconstructed wrap, overflowing with protein, vegetables and flavour.

 Instead of going traditional Mexican, I went with a fresh Thai flavour profile.
 I chose a 60 percent whole wheat flour tortilla to use as the chip base.
 To save time you could definitely just use a bag of nacho chips. but I like not only the nutritional content of the tortilla, but also how firm of a chip baking it produces.